bcgsc/tigmint/README.md

 tigmint-make tigmint-long draft=myassembly reads=myreads span=auto G=gsize dist=auto
 ```

 - `minimap2 map-ont` is used to align long reads from the Oxford Nanopore Technologies (ONT) platform, which is the default input for Tigmint.
 To use PacBio long reads specify the parameter `longmap=pb`.
 The former calls `minimap2 -x map-ont` while the latter calls `minimap2 -x map-pb` instead.
+To  When using PacBio HiFi long reads, specify the parameter `longmap=hifi`.

 # Notes